Dame Darcy

-She worked with writer Alan Moore and for such publishers as America's Best Comics, DC Comics, Image Comics, Kitchen Sink Press, Starhead Comix, Penguin Putnam, PressPop Tokyo, Merrell, Henry Holt and Company, and Seven Stories Press.
-Dame Darcy published about 100 books internationally, with her comics being translated into Japanese, French, Spanish, and Portuguese, among others.
-Her films and animation won awards and have been shown internationally.
-Her fine art and dolls were exhibited and sold in art galleries globally for more than 20 years.
-In the late 1990s director Lisa Hammer and Dame Darcy produced a variety TV show titled Turn Of The Century profiling their short "silent film" style movies for Manhattan public access, which are now part of the Getty Museum Collection.

 Biography

 Dame Darcy acquired her initial skill set while still a child and teen working as an apprentice to her father in his sign-painting studio, Green Tree Graphics.
 She began her own career at age 17 when she won a scholarship to the San Francisco Art Institute.
 During this time, she acted in films by George Kuchar.

 She made her first publishing deal at the age of 21 when her comic book series Meat Cake was picked up by Fantagraphics Books.
 She originally considered using the pen name "Richard Dirt" but her father suggested adding a title to her own first name instead, so Darcy used the name Richard Dirt as a character in her comic book.

+She worked with writer Alan Moore and for such publishers as America's Best Comics, DC Comics, Image Comics, Kitchen Sink Press, Starhead Comix, Penguin Putnam, PressPop Tokyo, Merrell, Henry Holt and Company, and Seven Stories Press.
+Dame Darcy published over 100 books internationally, with her comics being translated into Japanese, French, Spanish, and Portuguese, among others.
+Her films and animation won awards and have been shown internationally.
+Her fine art and dolls were exhibited and sold in art galleries globally for more than 20 years.